mstksg/inCode/copy/entries/hakyll-rewrite.md

 inspired by Haskell, with a lot of Haskell features we use every day, and throws in things we all wish we had in Haskell, like extensible records!

-(Fair note --- I did rewrite all of my fay in GHCJS at first.
-This resulted in a javascript blob that was *1.4 MB* in size, for a bunch of small DOM manipulation scripts.
+(Note --- I *did* rewrite all of my fay in GHCJS at first.
+This resulted in a javascript blob that was *1.4 MB* in size for just a bunch of small DOM manipulation scripts.
 Definitely not practical, unfortunately!)

 I liked that purescript was able to throw away a lot of warts in the Haskell